iainvdw/lucidian-tides/Sessions/14 - Ultimatum.md

 Stormbreaker, with crab!Rayna on his shoulder, manages to enter in a not very subtle way, knocking a cannon back into a deckhand below deck.
 T’hau and Mal have better luck opening the cannon hole on their ship quietly, finding the deck largely empty.

 Stormbreaker opens the door that leads down, setting down crab!Rayna and attempting to grab the attention of any other crew through the door.
-Stormbreaker tells the crew aboard, as well as Vidorant, who is aboard this ship, that they’ve been found guilty of firing on an innocent city, and they have roughly twenty four seconds until the ship is set on fire.
+Stormbreaker tells the crew aboard, as well as [[Commander Da'urlo Vidorant|Vidorant]], who is aboard this ship, that they’ve been found guilty of firing on an innocent city, and they have roughly twenty four seconds until the ship is set on fire.
 T’hau, Mal and Doloris enter the ship as well, running into some deckhands, soldiers, as well as a half-orc member of the Enchanted Gale.

 Meanwhile, Rayna makes her way down to where the gunpowder locker is, dropping her wildshape and casting burning hands on the locker area as Stormbreaker continues keeping Vidorant busy.